 - devise inter-departmental efficiency contests to game-ify the process and make it something engaging

 - create reports so that the changes being made to embrace sustainability can be measured and recognised

-- actively seek solutions which are more energy efficient, without impacting your business
+- actively seek solutions that are more energy-efficient, without impacting your business

 - make all these steps public – it will only reflect positively on your brand